 Confirm that SRS was used for household selection within kebeles to ensure equal selection probability.

 Mention collaboration with local agricultural offices for kebele and household identification, leveraging local expertise.

+Please cite where required

 2.2.2.
 Sample size determination

 A higher the population size results in higher representativeness of the sample.
 But according to Lenth, (2001) constraints like resource, logistics, budget and time limit the sample size of the study.
 So sample size is important for inference of the population.
 There are several approaches to determine the sample size, out of them the one by Yamane, (1967) was used.
 Several authors used this sample size determination approaches for instance (Haile et al., 2018) and (Ahmed et al., 2016) used this sample size determination formula.
 The sample size for the study was determined based on the following yamanes formula: